Learn about all the different ways to pause and resume music playback on your HomePod using your voice, its top touch surface, or your iPhone.

 Method 5.
 Use the Now Playing widget

-Even if you played music on your HomePod directly by asking Siri, a Now Playing tile will show on your iPhone Screen and Dynamic Island if:
+Even if you played music on your HomePod directly by asking Siri, a Now Playing tile should show on your iPhone Screen and the Dynamic Island if:

 You can use these controls on your iPhone to pause and resume the playback on the HomePod.